-- Reception conditions: There were some changes to reception conditions due to the restrictions on movement brought in through the Coronavirus regulations and through announcements by Ministers and officials.
-These are detailed below but included a temporary pause of evictions and cessation of asylum support. - Reception capacity: The accommodation estate suffered severe pressure, in part as a result of the decision not to evict anyone when they received a decision on their claim.
+- Impact of COVID-19 on the asylum procedure: Access to registration and the asylum procedure remained open throughout the COVID-19 pandemic including the national lockdowns.
+In April 2020 six Home Office premises were made available for people to claim asylum without having to travel to the national centre.
+At the time of writing these remained open but only on a temporary basis.
+Substantive interviews were paused between mid-March and the end of June 2020.
+When they resumed they mainly take place via video link; the asylum seeker is invited to the usual Home Office premises but the interviewing officer may be working from home or in a different office.
+Some face-to-face interviews have resumed. - Reception capacity: The accommodation estate suffered severe pressure, in part as a result of the decision not to evict anyone when they received a decision on their claim.
 The accommodation providers procured contingency accommodation: some hotels were repurposed for use as Initial Accommodation and several former military barracks were rapidly repurposed, which has resulted in media attention.
 The Independent Chief Inspector of Borders and Immigration released in March 2021 some key findings following the team's visit to both sites formerly used as military barracks.
 It reported issues in management and leadership, mental health problems among residents, an impoverished, run-down and unsuitable environment for long-term accommodation.
 Cleanliness at both sites was variable at best and cleaning was made difficult by the age of the buildings.
-Some areas were filthy.

-People entitled to 'section 95' support were not always moved to more independent accommodation.
+Some areas were filthy. - 'Section 95' support: People entitled to 'section 95' support were not always moved to more independent accommodation.
 Late in 2020 the government agreed to pay a small amount of cash to such people when they were living in full board accommodation.